Is INFLUVAC® TETRA the funded influenza vaccine for pregnant women?

 Yearly vaccination is recommended for two reasons: first, because protection from the previous vaccination lessens over time; and second, because the circulating influenza viruses can change and the strains in the vaccine usually change each year in response to the changing virus pattern.

-Women who are pregnant across two influenza seasons are recommended to have an influenza vaccination in both of the seasons.
+Yes.
+A woman who is pregnant across two influenza seasons is recommended to have an influenza vaccination in both of the seasons.
 In addition to the reasons explained above, a pregnant woman’s risk from influenza also increases with increasing gestation.

 When is the best time to be vaccinated?

 Influenza vaccination can be given at any time during pregnancy.
-It is preferable to vaccinate as soon as the vaccine is available (usually from March), well before the start of winter.
-The funded vaccine is available through to 31 December.
+It is preferable to vaccinate from 1 April, as soon as the vaccine is available, well before the start of winter.
+The funded vaccine is available through 31 December.

 Can influenza and whooping cough booster vaccinations be given at the same visit?